Lethal Concentration Probit

 vector of 'prior weights' to be used in the fitting process.
 Only needs to be supplied if you are taking the response / total for your response variable within the formula call of

-.
+LC_probit.
 Otherwise if you use cbind(response, non-response) method you do not need to supply weights.
 If you do the model will be incorrect.
 If you don't supply weights there is a warning that will help you to make sure you are using one method or the other.
 See the following StackExchanges post about differences cbind() function in R for a logistic regression and input format for binomial glm.- subset

 allows for the data to be subseted if desired.
 Default set to

-.- log_base
+NULL.- log_base

 default is

-and will be used to calculate results using the anti oflog10()
+10and will be used to calculate results using the anti oflog10()given that the x variable has beenlog10transformed.
+IfFALSEresults will not be back transformed.- log_x

 default is